pingcap/docs/grafana-tikv-dashboard.md

 ## Storage

-- Storage command total：The total number of received commands per type
+- Storage command total：The number of received command by type per second
-- Storage async request error：The total number of engine asynchronous request errors
+- Storage async request error：The number of engine asynchronous request errors per second
 - Storage async snapshot duration：The time consumed by processing asynchronous snapshot requests.
 It should be less than `1s` in `.99`.
 - Storage async write duration：The time consumed by processing asynchronous write requests.
 It should be less than `1s` in `.99`.